The Luckiest Man in America

 The Luckiest Man in America is a 2024 American drama film directed and co-written by Samir Oliveros.
 It stars Paul Walter Hauser, Walton Goggins, Shamier Anderson, Brian Geraghty, Patti Harrison, Haley Bennett, Damian Young, Lilli Kay, James Wolk, Shaunette Renée Wilson, David Rysdahl, Ricky Russert, David Strathairn, Johnny Knoxville, and Maisie Williams.
-It presents a semi-fictionalized (Note: As per a disclaimer at the beginning of the film) account of Michael Larson's 1984 appearance on Press Your Luck, during which he used his memorization of the gameboard's patterns to win record sums of money and prizes.
+It presents a semi-fictionalized (Note: Per a disclaimer at the beginning of the film) account of Michael Larson's 1984 appearance on Press Your Luck, during which he used his memorization of the gameboard's patterns to win record sums of money and prizes.

 The film's world premiere was at the Toronto International Film Festival on September 5, 2024.
 It was released in the United States on April 4, 2025.

 Plot

 In 1984, down-on-his-luck ice cream truck driver Michael Larson slips into an audition for the game show Press Your Luck when another contestant is late for his appointment.
 Larson explains his background to the interviewers, contestant coordinator Chuck and executive producer Bill Carruthers, but is removed from the office when the real contestant arrives.
 Carruthers, however, likes Larson's potential as an underdog and books him on the next day's taping.

 The next day, Larson is slated to compete against returning champion Ed, a minister, and fellow challenger Janie, a dental assistant.
-He struggles early with providing correct answers to the trivia questions posed by host Peter Tomarken, but manages to gain spins on the show's gameboard, where he collects some winnings before spinning a Whammy, reducing his score to $0.
+He struggles early with providing correct answers to the trivia questions posed by host Peter Tomarken, but manages to gain spins on the show's gameboard, where he collects some winnings before spinning and landing on a Whammy, reducing his score to $0.
 As the last-place player, Larson plays first in the second round and soon passes $16,000 by continually spinning squares that award him both money and additional spins.

 Carruthers and his staff become increasingly suspicious as Larson keeps amassing money and continuing to play in defiance of the odds.
-Chuck, searching for evidence Larson may be cheating, breaks into his ice cream truck, where he finds Larson's collection of driver's licenses, license plates and videotapes.
+Chuck, searching for evidence Larson may be cheating, breaks into his ice cream truck, where he finds Larson's collection of driver's licenses, license plates, and videotapes.
 When he views the videotapes, which initially appear to be home movies, Chuck discovers Larson's extensive recording of past Press Your Luck episodes.
-With this knowledge, Chuck notices Larson's eyes carefully following the path of the light around the board and that Larson celebrates the results of his spins so quickly it seems he already knows what he will spin, leading Chuck to realize Larson has memorized the five patterns the seemingly random gameboard uses.
+With this knowledge, Chuck notices Larson's eyes carefully following the path of the light around the board and that Larson calculates the results of his spins so quickly it seems he already knows what he will spin, leading Chuck to realize Larson has memorized the five patterns the seemingly random gameboard uses.